Fellowship FAQs

 Work placements

-Each Fellow will completes a three month work placement, split across two different production companies.
-The first six weeks will be spent at one production company, and Fellows move to a different company for the next six weeks.
+Each Fellow completes a three month work placement, split across two different production companies.
+The first six weeks are spent at one production company, and Fellows move to a different company for the next six weeks.
 Although Fellows mostly work at separate production companies, they come together regularly as a group for training and networking.

 We work with our host companies to make sure Multitrack Fellows are exposed to as many different aspects of the production process as possible, and that the Fellowship offers really valuable opportunities to learn new skills.
 This may include sometimes shadowing producers or other staff members in their day to day work, as well as completing tasks and projects which will be assigned by managers and colleagues.